audreysuit/Final-Project/README.md

 ### Pump

 Our first choice for a pump was a peristaltic pump, but we wouldn't have gotten the part in time, so we went with a submersible pump.
 This wasn't ideal, since the pump is typically intended for water and our system uses a thicker and harder to clean fluid: half and half.
-The pump
+The pump had to be elevated a few inches to push the cream through, but responds quickly and with stability.

 # Testing Description
 ## System Functionality